Geometric Bijections Between Spanning Trees and Break Divisors: Background

 \subsection{Metric Graphs}

 A {\em metric graph} $\Gamma$ (or an abstract tropical curve) is a compact connected metric space such that every point has a neighborhood isometric to a star-shaped set.
 Every metric graph can be constructed in the following way: start with a weighted graph $(G=(V,E),w:E\rightarrow\mathbb{R}_{>0})$, associate with each edge $e$ a closed line segment $L_e$ of length $w(e)$, and identify the endpoints of the $L_e$'s according to the graph structure in the obvious way.
 A (weighted) graph $G$ that yields a metric graph $\Gamma$ is said to be a {\em model} of $\Gamma$.
 The {\em genus} of $\Gamma$ is the genus of any model of $\Gamma$.
-See \cite{AJ_Metric} for details.
+See \cite{BF_Metric} for details.
 For simplicity, we assume all graphs we consider have uniform edge weights 1, though most geometric propositions in this paper remain valid for the general case.\\

 Metric graphs have an analogous theory of divisors as graphs; we refer the reader to \cite{ABKS} for details and only explain the most relevant notions here.
 A {\em divisor} on $\Gamma$ is an element of the free abelian group generated by $\Gamma$; equivalently, it is a function $D:\Gamma\rightarrow\mathbb{Z}$ of finite support.
-A divisor $D=(p_1)+(p_2)+\ldots+(p_g)$ is a {\em break divisor} if there is a model $G$ for $\Gamma$ and an edge $e_i$ of $G$ for each $p_i$ such that $p_i\in L_{e_i}\subset\Gamma$, and $G-\{e_1,\ldots,e_g\}$ is a spanning tree of $G$.
-As in the case in graphs, break divisors on $\Gamma$ form a set of representatives for the equivalence classes in $\Pic^g(\Gamma)$, cf. \cite[Theorem 1.1]{ABKS}, \cite{MZ_TropJac}.\\
+A divisor $D=(p_1)+(p_2)+\ldots+(p_g)$ is a {\em break divisor} if there is a model $G$ for $\Gamma$ and an edge $e_i$ of $G$ for each $p_i$ such that $p_i\in L_{e_i}\subset\Gamma$ (by the definition of $L_{e_i}$, $p_i$ can be on the endpoints of $e_i$), and $G-\{e_1,\ldots,e_g\}$ is a spanning tree of $G$.
+As in the case of graphs, break divisors on $\Gamma$ form a set of representatives for the equivalence classes in $\Pic^g(\Gamma)$, cf. \cite[Theorem 1.1]{ABKS}, \cite{MZ_TropJac}.\\

 We say a divisor on a metric graph $\Gamma$ is {\em integral} with respect to a model $G$ if the support of $D$ consists of vertices of $G$.
 For any model $G$ of $\Gamma$, the break divisors of $G$ naturally correspond to the integral break divisors on $\Gamma$ with respect to $G$.